checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 ### Alerting

-Now that we have our checks in place, we want to set up alerting to ensure we are informed as soon as a failure takes place.
-Alert channels can be declared as constructs, just like the checks.
+Now that we have our Checks in place, we want to set up alerting to ensure we are informed as soon as a failure takes place.
+Alert channels can be declared as constructs, just like the Checks.
 Let's add the following to our `alert-channels.ts` file:

 ```ts
 // alert-channels.ts